Soluling home Document home

 Filename

 Specifies the file or files that you want to localize.
 These files are called the original files.
-The file name can be either a single specific file name or it can contain wildcard characters to specify multiple files (e.g. *.resx).
-If the file name contains wildcard characters the Localize similar files in the sub directories as well check box will be enabled.
-If you check it application will look similar files from the sub directories as well.
+The filename can be a single specific filename or it can contain wildcard characters to specify multiple files (e.g. *.resx).
+Let's suppose we have the following files:

 Original language